Trawsgoed: Lisburne Mines

 The Trawsgoed estate was home to the Lisburne lead mines, among the most profitable in all of Wales.
 In the 1880s, Trawsgoed had the second largest lead mine in Britain.
 The mineral rights extend over an extensive area and are still owned by the estate.

 Notable neighbours

 The estate shares a border along the River Ystwyth with that of the Hafod estate and Nanteos.

 Climate

 The Met Office operates a weather station at Trawsgoed, providing climate data for the surrounding area.
 Trawsgoed experiences an oceanic climate (Köppen climate classification Cfb) similar to almost all of Wales and the United Kingdom.
 This translates to a narrow range of temperatures, rainfall in all seasons and low sunshine levels.
 Recent temperature extremes vary from 35.1 C during July 2022, down to -13.8 C during January 2010.

 Typically, just under 48 nights of the year will record an air frost, and at least 1mm of rain will be reported on 174 days.

-Trawsgoed holds the record for the UK's hottest November day, 22.4 °C on 1 November 2015.
+Trawsgoed holds the record for the warmest November temperature ever recorded in the UK, a high of 22.4 C on 1 November 2015.